rybodiddly/Archaeology-Grid-Layout-Tools/README.md

 __Tools:__
 ```
 hypotenuse.py
-- caclulates the hypotenuse (or missing side) of a triangle given and two sides
+- calculates the hypotenuse (or missing side) of a triangle given and two sides
 - useful for building / triangulating grids in the field
 ```